ChristineClemens/firsthtml/README.md

 # firsthtml
-Day 2 - Practice Repository
+This is my first HTML webpage created on Day 2 of Bootcamp.

+##Hobbies
+-Painting
+-Sketching
+-Reading